boots-edu/textbook/source/text/2-loops/arrays.md

 ## Defining Arrays

-In typescript we define an array just like any other variable
+In TypeScript we define an array just like any other variable

 {: .no-run}